COMMGMT 7006 - People and Organisations (M)

 ASSESSMENT 5: Group Research Project - 2000 words (30%).

 From week 9 to 11, we will cover important leadership qualities in contemporary organisations, including different leadership aspects (week 9), decision-making (week 10), and conflict resolutions (week 11).
 In this assessment, you will be asked to complete a group project to evaluate a seeming bad leader based on the course content.
 To complete this assignment, you and your group members will need to identify a BAD leader from the business domain.
 Please note that the seemingly “bad” leader means he/she has a bad reputation for his/her leadership (i.e., people think he/she is a bad leader).

 All assessment submissions are to be made through TURNITIN.

 Late assignments will be penalised in line with University policy.

-Replacement/additional assessment may be granted in certain circumstances (e.g. medical/compassionate et cetera).
+Replacement/Additional Assessment may be granted in certain circumstances (e.g. medical, compassionate etc.).